-Sewage Sludge Spreading Infectious Waste
+Sewage Sludge Spreading Prions

 More than 50 million people around the world have Alzheimer’s disease and other forms of dementia.
 It’s the fastest-growing cause of death in the world.